nextime/videojs-xr/README.md

+# THIS REPOSITORY IS DEPRECATED AND WILL NOT BE UPDATED ANYMORE.
+DEVELOPEMENT OF VIDEOJS-XR WILL CONTINUE AT [https://git.nexlab.net/SexHackMe/videojs-xr](https://git.nexlab.net/SexHackMe/videojs-xr)

 # videojs-xr

 This is a plugin for using WebXR with [videojs](https://github.com/videojs), based on [videojs-vr](https://github.com/videojs/videojs-vr) and forked from [videojs-xr](https://github.com/thomasdeppisch/videojs-xr).
 Videojs-xr supports the Oculus browser and Firefox Reality on Oculus Quest.
 For a jump start how to use it with videojs see the [index.html](https://github.com/thomasdeppisch/videojs-xr/blob/master/index.html).